simaosanguinho/SIRS-Project/Report.md

 - \[SR1: Confidentiality\] The car configurations can only be seen by the car owner.
 - \[SR2: Integrity 1\] The car can only accept configurations sent by the car owner.
 - \[SR3: Integrity 2\] The car firmware updates can only be sent by the car manufacturer.
-- \[SR4: Authentication\] The car manufacture cannot deny having sent firmware updates.
+- \[SR4: Authentication\] The car manufacturer cannot deny having sent firmware updates.

 ### 1.2.
 Security Challenge